cea-hpc/modules/doc/source/cookbook/sticky-modules.rst

     module-tag sticky compiler

-As stickyness is defined over the generic *compiler* name, users can switch between available compiler flavors:
+As stickiness is defined over the generic *compiler* name, users can switch between available compiler flavors:

 .. parsed-literal::